jamesaai/Portfolio/README.md

 ## 🎨 Customization

 ### Adding Projects
-Edit the project data in `src/lib/project-data.ts` to add or modify projects.
+Edit the project data in `src/components/Projects.tsx` to add or modify Discord bot and Roblox management projects.

-### Modifying Blog Posts
+### Updating Technologies
-Update blog content in `src/lib/blog-data.ts` to manage blog posts.
+Modify the technologies list in `src/components/Technologies.tsx` to showcase relevant skills.

 ### Styling
 The project uses Tailwind CSS for styling.
 Custom styles can be added in: